 - how long the agreement is for

-- whether you have to pay a deposit, and if so, what it covers and what circumstances will mean you don't get it back, and which deposit protection scheme your landlord uses
+- whether you have to pay a deposit, and if so, what it covers, what circumstances will mean you don't get it back, and which deposit protection scheme your landlord uses

 If the agreement is unfair

-Your agreement, whether a tenancy or a licence, should be written in straightforward language that you can understand.
+Whether it's a tenancy or a licence, your agreement should be written in language that you can understand.
 It shouldn't contain any unfair terms, such as clauses saying: